ksevindik/ksevindik.github.io/_posts/2009-07-08-how-to-create-a-custom-facescontext.md

+---
+layout: post
-# How to create a custom FacesContext
+title: How to create a custom FacesContext
+author: Kenan Sevindik
+---
 Although I am not happy with several issues in `JSF` spec, I like its customizability.
 A couple of days ago, I needed to introduce the `Mediator` pattern in my case studies. `FacesContext` instance seemed to be a good candidate as `Mediator` object.
 You need to execute three easy steps to introduce a custom `FacesContext` implementation into your `JSF` lifecycle.